ankaAR/bestiario5e/_creatures/giant-scorpion.md

 ### Actions

-***Claw.*** Melee Weapon Attack: +4 al ataque, alcance 5 pies, un objetivo.
+***Claw.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (1d8 + 2) puntos de daño contundente, and the target is grappled (escape DC 12).
 The scorpion has two claws, each of which can grapple only one target.

 ***Multiataque.*** The scorpion makes three attacks: two with its claws and one with its sting.

-***Sting.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one creature.
+***Sting.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 ft., one creature.
 Hit: 7 (1d10 + 2) piercing damage, and the target must make a DC 12 Constitution saving throw, taking 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.